-Minneapolis' must-see neighborhoods
+Why Minneapolis/St. Paul should be on your travel list

 Photo Courtesy of Meet Minneapolis

-Once a collection of derelict warehouses, Minneapolis' North Loop neighborhood has become the city's white-hot creative center in recent years -- attracting inventive chefs, daring mixologists, niche retailers and throngs of stylish millennials seeking the perfect Instagram fodder.
+Once a collection of derelict warehouses, Minneapolis' North Loop neighborhood has become the city's white-hot creative center in recent years.
+It has attracted inventive chefs, daring mixologists, niche retailers and throngs of stylish millennials seeking the perfect Instagram fodder.

 Among the neighborhood's newest additions is the Hewing, a boutique hotel with a distinctly Scando-Minnesota design vibe and a reception staff that gladly welcomes even guests traveling with dogs.
-Menswear aficionados will be stunned by the carefully curated selection at MartinPatrick3, and Russell+Hazel is stocked with twee paper goods if you need a journal to record your time in Minneapolis.
+Menswear aficionados will be stunned by the carefully curated selection at MartinPatrick3, and Russell+Hazel is stocked with paper goods if you need a journal to record your time in Minneapolis the old-fasioned way.
 Happy hour?
 Try Freehouse for craft brews.
 Nightcap?
 The libations at Parlour usually include such exotic ingredients as beet juice, smoked figs, sesame oil and chocolate bitters.

+Nicknamed the City of Lakes, Minneapolis contains more than a dozen lakes within its boundaries.
+The most prominent include Lake Harriet, Lake of the Isles and Bde Maka Ska (formerly Calhoun, but recently renamed to honor the native people who once lived on its shores).

+Year-round, the lakes are a hive of activity -- drawing skaters and cross-country skiers in winter, cyclists and runners in summer.
+It's also a beauty to behold.
+Stop at nearby Lunds & Byerlys for some provisions and have a picnic.
+Or visit late and watch the sunset.
+Nature not your thing?
+Nearby, at the nexus of Hennepin and Lake are a slew of shops -- including the bookstore Magers & Quinn, a North Face, an Apple store and even a Penzeys Spices.
+Film buffs can catch the latest art house offerings at the Uptown/Lagoon theaters.
+And a variety of restaurants, such as Barbette and Chino Latino, offer outside seating when the sun's out and temperatures are mild.

 St. Paul: Become a kid again